Mammad Hasan Hajinski

 Mammad Hasan Jafargulu oglu Hajinski (Məmməd Həsən Cəfərqulu oğlu Hacınski; March 3, 1875 – February 9, 1931) was an Azerbaijani architect and statesman.
 He also served as a Minister for Foreign Affairs of Azerbaijan Democratic Republic (ADR) and the last Prime Minister of ADR.

 Early life

 Hajinski was born on March 3, 1875, in Baku.
-He graduated from Baku Realny School and then Peterburg Technical School in 1902 with an engineering degree.
+He graduated from Baku Realny School and then Petersburg Technical School in 1902 with an engineering degree.
 He worked at the construction of a Russian oil refinery being built by Azerbaijani businessman Shamsi Asadullayev before he moved back to Azerbaijan and was appointed the director of the construction department of Baku municipality.
 During the time he held this position, he made significant contributions to architectural improvements of Baku.
 Under his management, construction of Baku Seaside Boulevard gained a new impetus in 1910, when at his insistence, the Municipal Parliament passed a bill allocating 60,000 rubles for improvements.
 One of the notable designers employed by Hajinski was Adolph Eykler, the German architect who designed Baku's German Lutheran Church.
 The project was successfully completed in 1911.
 In 1913, he headed the municipality for a brief period of time.